-The life of Christ is revealed to us through the lenses of four Gospel accounts.
-Each of these authors is determined to bring a different perspective to the table; each one presents a unique angle from which to better understand Christ’s character and mission to this world.
+The life of Christ is revealed to us through the lenses of these four Gospel accounts.
+Each of these authors brings a different perspective to the table; each one presents a unique angle from which to better understand Christ’s character and mission to this world.
 And in this way, we are offered four beautifully correlated yet distinct accounts on the life of Jesus.
 We can get a feel for each Gospel writer’s “agenda” from their respective opening passages.
 Matthew begins with the genealogy of Jesus, proving that Jesus is the Son of David – the long-awaited Messiah King of Israel.
 Luke opens his Gospel by stating his intention to organize Jesus’s life into “an orderly account” for his readers (Luke 1:3).
-John, of course, poetically takes us to a time before creation ever existed: “In the beginning was the Word, and the Word as with God and the Word was God” (John 1:1).
+John, of course, poetically takes us to a time before creation ever existed: “In the beginning was the Word, and the Word was with God and the Word was God” (John 1:1).
 And then we have the account of Mark, which I hope to spend the next several months studying with you.
 Mark is sudden, abrupt, to the point: “The beginning of the gospel of Jesus Christ, the Son of God” (Mark 1:1).
 There’s no frills, no nativity story, no background to Jesus’ earthly family.
 Nope, Mark simply wants to make two big points up front: 1.)
 There’s some good news to tell about this guy named Jesus, and 2.)
 Oh, by the way, He’s the Son of God.

-After his introduction, Mark then immediately launches into an account about John the Baptist, the prophet who is to prepare the way before the Lord:
+After his attention-grabbing introduction, Mark then immediately launches into an account about John the Baptist, the prophet who is to prepare the way before the Lord:

 4 John came baptizing in the wilderness and preaching a baptism of repentance for the remission of sins.
 5 Then all the land of Judea, and those from Jerusalem, went out to him and were all baptized by him in the Jordan River, confessing their sins.